rafaelbenetti/javascript/README.md

 setTimeout(executeInTheFuture(), 5000);
 ```
 ## Promises
-- It's a way to execute javascript asynchronous using the browser APIs.
+- It's a way to execute Javascript asynchronous using the browser APIs.
 - It solve the callback hell problem! :)
 - There is two parameters, resolve and reject.
 - Resolve is executed in case of success.